briansu2004/udemy-devops-real-projects/009-MinikubeHelmDeployment/01_Y_WindowsOnly.md

 # Create Your Own Helm Chart

 In above lab, we went through the steps to deploy an app via Helm Chart in K8s.
-In practical, you may need to create your own helm chart to deploy your own developed code.In the following article, we will create a **customized helm chart** and store it in the **GitHub page**.
+In practical, we may need to create our own helm chart to deploy our own developed code.In the following article, we will create a **customized helm chart** and store it in the **GitHub page**.

-## 1. Create your own Github repo
+## 1. Create our own Github repo

 You can refer to [here](https://docs.github.com/en/get-started/quickstart/create-a-repo) for how to **create a repo** in the Github.

 ## 2. Create a Helm Chart

-In your repo created above, run below commands to **create a Helm Chart**
+In our repo created above, run below commands to **create a Helm Chart**

 ```
 mkdir helm-charts